RonaldoBantayan27/Liam/README.md

 Feature engineering included the following:

-1. user zip codes are regionalized to reduce cardinality
+1. User zip codes are regionalized to reduce cardinality

-2. time since last purchase is calculated using 'unix_time'
+2. Time since last purchase is calculated using 'unix_time'

-3. the amount of deviation from the average transactions is found
+3. The amount of deviation from the average transactions is found

-4. the distance of the user from the merchant is calculated
+4. The distance of the user from the merchant is calculated

-5. the transaction velocity in miles per hour is computed
+5. The transaction velocity in miles per hour is computed

-6. age is determined from the 'dob'
+6. Age is determined from the 'dob'

-7. hour is expressed in terms of the sine and cosine functions
+7. Hour is expressed in terms of the sine and cosine functions

-8. the frequency of merchant transactions is determined
+8. The frequency of merchant transactions is determined

 9. 'missing_merch_zip' feature is created from the 'merch_zipcode' missing values